 Non-Economic Damages

 Non-economic damages, while less tangible, are equally important in reflecting the personal toll of negligence or malpractice.
 These damages address the emotional and psychological impact of the incident, which often lingers long after physical injuries have healed.
-Examples include:
+In severe cases, such as amputation resulting from medical negligence, the emotional, physical, and psychological consequences can be especially devastating.
+Examples of non-economic damages include:

 - Pain and Suffering: Compensation for the physical pain endured by the victim, whether from the initial injury, surgical complications, or ongoing medical treatments.